Praxsoft

 ANSWER:

-All you need to do is to make sure that your Novell network is configured to run the TCP/Ip protocol in addition to the existing protocol (usually IPX/SPX).
+All you need to do is to make sure that your Novell network is configured to run the TCP/Ip protocol in additional to the existing protocol (usually IPX/SPX).
 And that the machine running WAIS has an IP address that is accessible by the other stations on the network.
 That should do it!
 Then all you do is install P2K internet Client on each PC and configure it to connect to the IP address of the machine running WAIS.... you should then be able to see the weather data.

 Back to Top